Drug-induced lupus erythematosus is an autoimmune disorder that is brought on by a reaction to a medicine.

 Treatment may include:

-If the condition is affecting your heart, kidney, or nervous system, your doctor may prescribe high doses of corticosteroids (prednisone, methylprednisolone) and immune system suppressants (azathioprine or cyclophosphamide).
+If the condition is affecting your heart, kidney, or nervous system, you may be prescribed high doses of corticosteroids (prednisone, methylprednisolone) and immune system suppressants (azathioprine or cyclophosphamide).
 This is rare.

-Most of the time, drug-induced lupus erythematosus is as severe as SLE.
+Most of the time, drug-induced lupus erythematosus is not as severe as SLE.
 The symptoms often go away within a few days to weeks after stopping the medicine you were taking.
+Rarely, kidney inflammation (nephritis) can develop with drug-induced lupus caused by TNF inhibitors or with ANCA vasculitis due to hydralazine or levamisole.
+Nephritis may require treatment with prednisone and immunosuppressive medicines.

 Avoid taking the drug that caused the reaction in future.
 Symptoms are likely to return if you do so.
 Get regular eye exams to detect any complications early.